 Legacy Concepts Won't Scale Up

-World has been struggling on with the difficult dipole of local and global.
+The world has been struggling on with the difficult dipole of local and global.
 Fascinating global presence, universalism, has been fed with Enlightenment to Reason and Knowledge.
-Horrors of the world wars not too long time ago shaped and established a common international consensus and structure of sovereignty based on territorially limited mandate.
+Horrors of the world wars not too long time ago shaped and established a common international consensus and structure of sovereignty based on the territorially limited mandate.
 There was much need for that and good reasons.
 Nobody wanted or even dared to promote a Single Truth.

-Cyberspace brings a mythic global mandate, but also global attribution, universal jurisdiction, Single Truth and what is more – lets the Final Argument escape its territorial cages and be used by just about anyone who wish.
+Cyberspace brings a mythic global mandate, but also global attribution, universal jurisdiction, Single Truth and what is more – lets the Final Argument escape its territorial cages and be used by just about anyone who wishes.
 Attribution in the cyberspace cannot avoid facing this issue.

-"...we do not attribute attacks to nations.
+...we do not attribute attacks to nations.
 We share evidence with national law enforcement agencies to assist in their pursuit of a wrongdoer."

 Private security providers and "investigators", mercenaries if you like, have taken hold on the Final Argument and mix the characteristics of pimps and dealers.
 This is the ultimate nature of Cyber War as we have it today.
 In order to establish a Cyber Peace, a mutually accepted solution to this issue is required.